top of page

 The Solution

-Tell Congress to pass H.R.
-6860, the Restore Protections for Dialysis Patients Act, a bipartisan bill to prevent discrimination against dialysis patients and their families.
+Tell Congress to pass the Restore Protections for Dialysis Patients Act, a bipartisan bill to prevent discrimination against dialysis patients and their families.

 To restore protections for dialysis patients, so an employer health plan cannot discriminate against patients by carving out or limiting coverage for dialysis in an effort to force patients into Medicare earlier than they choose.

-We’re calling on Congress to pass H.R.
-6860, the Restore Protections for Dialysis Patients Act
+We’re calling on Congress to pass the bipartisan Restore Protections for Dialysis Patients Act

 We must restore the long-standing protections for dialysis patients.
 Tell Congress to act now.